neurostuff/compose-docs/docs/tutorial/ibma_reward.md

 ### Which statistic types can be used?

 Fishers and Stouffers both require **z maps**.
-But z does not have to be what the authors uploaded — Compose can derive it:
+But you can input other statistic types — Compose can derive it:

 ```
 z  ←  p